-- Employees are prohibited from entering into any schemes or arrangements that protect the value of shares, options or performance rights allocated under the Company's incentive schemes prior to them becoming fully vested; - Directors, direct reports of the Managing Director and other employees designated as Key Management Personnel must notify the Chairman or the Company Secretary before dealing in securities of the Company; - The Board recognises that it is the individual responsibility of each employee to ensure that they comply with the spirit and the letter of the insider trading laws.
-Notification to an officer of the Company in no way implies the Company's approval of any transaction; - This policy applies to all directors and employees; and - This policy also applies to family members or other third parties contemplating the purchase or sale of shares on behalf of directors or employees.
+- Employees and key management personnel are prohibited from entering into any schemes or arrangements that protect the value of shares, options or performance rights allocated under the Company's incentive schemes prior to them becoming fully vested. - Employees and key management personnel of the Company must notify the Chairman or the Company Secretary before dealing in securities of the Company. - The Board recognises that it is the individual responsibility of each employee and key management person to ensure that they comply with the spirit and the letter of the insider trading laws.
+Notification to an officer of the Company in no way implies the Company's approval of any transaction. - This policy applies to all employees and key management personnel. - This policy also applies to family members or other third parties contemplating the purchase or sale of shares on behalf of employees or key management personnel.

-5. WHAT DOES "SHARES" OR "SECURITIES" INCLUDE?
+5. WHAT DOES "SHARES" INCLUDE?

-The reference to "shares" or "securities" in this policy includes all shares and securities issued by the Company, including options or performance rights issued under an employee option or performance rights scheme, unsecured notes or corporate bonds and any other derivative instruments, irrespective of whether they are listed or not.
+The reference to "shares" in this policy includes all securities issued by the Company, including options issued under an employee option scheme, and any other derivative instruments, irrespective of whether they are listed or not.